rogerhu/compsci_guides/The-Earliest-Moment-When-Everyone-Become-Friends.md

             int timestamp = log[0];
             int friendA = log[1];
             int friendB = log[2];
-            // We merge the groups along the way. if (uf.union(friendA, friendB)) {
+            // merge the groups
+            if (uf.union(friendA, friendB)) {
                 groupCount -= 1;
             }

-            // The moment when all individuals are connected to each other. if (groupCount == 1) {
+            // return timestamp when individuals are connected to each other if (groupCount == 1) {
                 return timestamp;
             }
         }

-        // There are still more than one groups left,
-        //  i.e. not everyone is connected.
+        // not everyone is connected
         return -1;
     }
 }